bartek3pl/CS-Studies/Racket/Pracownia 5/README.md

-# Projects implemented in Racket - implementation of Scheme, which is a dialect of the Lisp language.
+# Basic implementation of resolution
-It was fun.
+Podstawowa implementacja rezolucji - Pracownia 5A